-In on-premises environments customers often have a central team for technology architecture that acts as an overlay to other product or feature teams to ensure they are following best practice.
-Technology architecture teams are often composed of a set of roles such as Technical Architect (infrastructure), Solutions Architect (software), Data Architect, Networking Architect, and Security Architect.
+In on-premises environments, customers often have a central team for technology architecture that acts as an overlay to other product or feature teams to ensure they are following best practice.
+Technology architecture teams typically include a set of roles such as: Technical Architect (infrastructure), Solutions Architect (software), Data Architect, Networking Architect, and Security Architect.
 Often these teams use TOGAF or the Zachman Framework as part of an enterprise architecture capability.

 At AWS, we prefer to distribute capabilities into teams rather than having a centralized

 team with that capability.
 There are risks when you choose to distribute decision